monacca1/nuggit/README.md

 ### nuggit tree
 - Show the status of the currently checked out branch from the perspective the submodule reference.
 This command will show the HEAD commit for the current branch for the root repository.
-It will then show the the submodule has for each submodule and for each submodule it will show the HEAD commit for the current branch.
+It will then show the submodule has for each submodule and for each submodule it will show the HEAD commit for the current branch.
 If the parent repositories reference to the submodule is different from the HEAD of the branch for that submodule, this command will indicate this condition as an inconsistency.
 If the repo is only manipulated using nuggit commands, the tree command will not find any inconsistencies.

 ### nuggit version